-The above overview of outcomes, and outcomes from internal monitoring, demonstrate that we on track to achieve the outcomes that we set out to achieve by July 2024, as stated in the Intended Outcomes section above.
+The above overview of outcomes, and outcomes from the recent OFSTED inspection (July 2022) demonstrate that we on track to achieve the outcomes that we set out to achieve by July 2024, as stated in the Intended

+Outcomes section above.
 We have reviewed our strategy plan and made changes to how we intend to use some of our budget this academic year, as set out in the Activity in This Academic Year section above.